TutorialsLast Updated Jul 24, 202411 min read

 npm run tests

-Now that you have written Axios requests and tested them, you can build a CI pipeline for them.
+Now that you have written Axios requests and tested them, you can build a continuous integration(CI) pipeline for them.
 Using a CI/CD tool like CircleCI keeps everyone informed when changes break the pipeline and cause the tests to fail.
 This kind of feedback loop provides the insight and transparency needed in a successful software development process.

 Integrating with CircleCI